Queens Hospital Center: Campus

 At the west end of the campus on Parsons Boulevard between 82nd Drive and Goethals Avenue is "Building T" or the "T Building".
 It was originally the Triboro Hospital for Tuberculosis, completed in 1941.
 The building was designed by architect John Russell Pope, and later by the Eggers & Higgins firm after Pope's death, in Art Moderne-style.
 Then-New York City Commissioner of Hospitals Dr. Sigismund Goldwater supervised the design.
 A tunnel in the basement connected to the now demolished Queens General Hospital buildings.
 The T Building is currently used by QHC for administrative offices, storage, and clinic and psychiatric services.
-Several clinics were relocated to The Pavilion when it opened in 2007.
+Several clinics were relocated to the Shulman Pavilion when it opened in 2007.
 More services have been relocated from the T Building since then, due to the deteriorating condition of the building.

-In between the Pavilion and the Triboro Hospital, at the corner of 82nd Drive and 161st Street (160-15 82nd Drive) is an Office of Chief Medical Examiner of the City of New York.
+In between the Shulman Pavilion and the Triboro Hospital, at the corner of 82nd Drive and 161st Street (160-15 82nd Drive) is an Office of Chief Medical Examiner of the City of New York.
 It is a morgue, providing autopsy and mortuary services.
 The building was constructed circa 2007.

 At the northeast corner of the campus, at 164th Street and Goethals Avenue, is the power plant for the hospital.
 The two-story Art Deco brick building was completed in 1932, built along with the original Queens General Hospital, and was considered a modern facility at the time of its construction.
 One of its most notable features is its large chimney.
 Adjacent to the west between 160th and 161st Streets is the Queens Gateway to Health Sciences Secondary School, a grades 6–12 public school.
-Adjacent to the west of the school is FDNY EMS Station 50, opened in July 2016, which dispatches FDNY ambulances and contains the Queens EMS Borough Command Center.
+Adjacent to the west of the school is FDNY EMS Station 50, opened in July 2016, which oversee FDNY ambulances and contains the Queens East EMS Borough Command Center.
 The EMS station, designed by Dean-Wolf Architects, has a glass and aluminum outer facade, a steel frame, and a concrete foundation with a cantilever shape due to the topography of the area.
 It is the largest EMS station in the borough.
 Another EMS station and medical examiner building, and storage and utility buildings were previously located along Goethals Avenue (see below).
 At the western end of the block on Parsons Boulevard adjacent to Building T is a storage garage known as the "S Building", built in 1957.